aetperf/aetperf.github.io/_posts/2026-04-27-Running-a-Local-LLM-Coding-Agent-on-Scaleway.md

 All prices below are in EUR before tax, collected 2026-04-27 from `scaleway.com/en/pricing/gpu/` and `scaleway.com/en/pricing/storage/`, for the `fr-par-2` zone.

 Before launching, set a budget alert at the [Scaleway Console](https://console.scaleway.com/billing/budget).
-I configured a €100 budget with a notification trigger at 90%.
+We configured a €100 budget with a notification trigger at 90%.
 A forgotten running L40S burns through that in roughly three days, so the alert reaches the inbox while there's still time to react.

 ### Hourly running cost